webqit/quantum-js/README.md

 </details>

-Other tooling may choose to use the same infrastructure in other ways; e.g. as compile target.
+Now, other tooling may choose to use the same infrastructure in other ways; e.g. as compile target.

 ## Consuming Stateful Programs